xMorioh/Script-Collection/Scripts/Windows/ffmpeg/Reencode_video_to_specific_filesize/Readme.md

 Instructions on how to set it up are written inside the powershell script.
 The .bat file is just a batch to link to your desktop so you can easily double click it without needing to open the CLI for it all the time, it is best you have a dedicated folder for it anyway since this runs ffmpeg in double pass which will create logs files.

+If necessary you can set the CPU priority class OS wide for ffmpeg to low, that way your OS wont hitch if it uses up all your precious CPU performance.
+Encoding performance should be impacted rather minimal as far as i have been testing at least.

 This Script requires ffmpeg as well as ffprobe, both can be found here: https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip